-State Supreme Court rejects effort to restate death sentence for man convicted of killing LSU freshman
+State Supreme Court rejects effort to reinstate death sentence for man convicted of killing LSU freshman

 Latest Weather Blog

-State Supreme Court rejects effort to restate death sentence for man convicted of killing LSU freshman
+State Supreme Court rejects effort to reinstate death sentence for man convicted of killing LSU freshman

 NEW ORLEANS — The Louisiana Supreme Court on Tuesday rejected the state's attempt to reimpose the death penalty for a man who was 17 when he killied an LSU freshman in 1992.